fancygaphtrn/radiotherm2mqtt/README.md

 I moved to this from the Home assistant integration because HA didn't retry and would go unavailable constantly.

+## Installation
+Can be any directory but I use the following.
+Systemd file will need to match.

+Create /usr/src/radiotherm2mqtt
+Download myradiotherm.py and config.ini to above directory.
+Update config.ini for you thermostat.
+Test by running python3 myradiotherm.py -c config.ini -d Kitchen
+Once working install systemd file so it starts on boot.

+Note: it can be run multiple times for multiple thermostats.

 ## HA Thermostat configs